Lanchon/REPIT/README.md

 #### IF YOUR DEVICE IS NOT SUPPORTED

-if you cannot find your device in the device tree, that means that it is unsupported. but porting REPIT to a new device is easily done; you can either do it yourself or request that i do it for you. to request a new port, please follow the steps detailed [here] (https://github.com/Lanchon/REPIT/blob/master/device-dump/README.md). port requests are welcome.
+if you cannot find your device in the device tree, that means that it is unsupported. but porting REPIT to a new device is easily done; you can either do it yourself or request that i do it for you. to request a new port, please [follow this steps] (https://github.com/Lanchon/REPIT/blob/master/device-dump/README.md). port requests are welcome.

 <br>